 Before you begin working your way to foreign language fluency, it helps to understand the culture behind the language you’re learning.
 After all, language exists to help a group of people express their ideas and beliefs.
 Spain is an old country with a rich history and culture.
 As you begin your Spanish language program, gaining a strong grasp on this history, the values, and the etiquette will help you rapidly achieve success.
 In particular, having a conversation in Spanish is a great way to connect with the people there, but you’ll want to make sure you avoid certain topics to gain the most from the experience.

 Latin Americans come across as gregarious, friendly, and fond of socializing in groups.
-Latin American families are large.
-[The Importance of Family in Spain and Latin America], which means family ties are quite strong.
+Latin American families are large, which means family ties are quite strong.
 Therefore, most Latin Americans have social circles that involve their family, the extended family, and the neighbors.
 Workmates and friends outside the family may get invited to family gatherings, such as birthday parties, christening parties, and wedding parties.
 Besides such gatherings, people catch up with friends in restaurants and bars or parks during picnics.
 Latin Americans are quite friendly to foreigners and are usually quick to invite them for meals or drinks especially if they work together or go to school together, which helps with making new friends.

 Inviting friends to one’s home is a popular trend in Latin America.
 Turning down such an offer would easily offend the person issuing the invite.
 Gifts, such as a nice drink, should be brought for the person who invited you.
 Latin Americans greatly appreciate foreigners who make an effort to speak their language, try out their unique foods, or join in their local dancing.
 Foreigners usually have lots of fun in such situations.
 If the foreigners dare just stand during ceremonies or stubbornly turn down opportunities to join in the karaoke or the limbo dancing troupe, they risk getting the title “aguafiestas,” which means party pooper or killjoy.